 And here is a heavy page:

-The script was executed for several seconds, while almost 40% of the time was read from disk.
+The script was executed for several seconds, while almost 40% of the time was read from the disk.
 And this is an SSD.
-There could well be a 504 error on a slow disk or with a serious limit on read speed.
+There could well be a 504 error on a slow disk or with a serious limit on reading speed.

-When renting inexpensive VPS, it makes sense to check the drive (and of crouse, avoid EIG servers).
-For a high-quality VPS hosting server, look into our DreamHost hosting review, and SiteGround hosting review.
+When renting inexpensive VPS, it makes sense to check the drive (and of course, avoid EIG servers).
+For a high-quality VPS hosting server, look into our DreamHost hosting review, SiteGround hosting review, and VeeroTech hosting review.